kkefale/syres/another-page.md

-## Art as Repetition: The Resonance of Patterns in Contemporary Imagery
+## Art as Repetition: The Resonance of Patterns in Contemporary Imagery (pushed from Obsidian)

 In a visual culture oversaturated with casual photography, it is easy to overlook the potential depth and complexity inherent in everyday images.
 Rather than relying on singular, isolated shots, a more meaningful artistic resonance emerges when images are curated into series united by shared formal and thematic elements.
 Principles of repetition, thematic coherence, and minimalist aesthetics—well-established in art theory and aesthetics—allow such sequences to transcend ordinary documentation and attain a meditative, emotionally resonant quality.